 This should give you a simple smoky look, but without being too heavy for a natural look.
 Apply this eye shadow lightly to the middle of the crease of your eye and connect it with the color you just blended out.
 Make sure to blend where the two colors meet.
 Lightly line the bottom of your eyes with this color also, applying it on top of the lighter brown, but not blending downward so much.

 The next step is to line your eyes with eyeliner.
 You can opt for a dark brown eyeliner if black is too harsh for you.

-For an everyday look it's best to keep the eyeliner just on the top lash line.
-Here I apply a black eyeliner, Scandal Eyes, by Rimmel only to the top outer third of the lash line.
+For an everyday look, it's best to keep the eyeliner just on the top lash line.
+Here I apply black eyeliner, Scandal Eyes by Rimmel, only to the top outer third of the lash line.
 After you apply a small amount, take a sponge tip applicator and lightly dab and drag in small motions to smudge out the eyeliner.

 You can also tightline your lashes to make them appear fuller.
 Just lightly apply eyeliner to your top waterline by lifting up the eyelashes.